Thomiantrooper/SchoolMate/README.md

 ## Acknowledgements

-- All team members who contributed to SchoolMate
+- Gratitude to All the team members who contributed to SchoolMate
 - SLIIT Faculty of Computing
 - Lecturers and Mentors who guided us through ITPM coursework